 Ullapool Museum Trust was formed in 1991 to collect, promote and preserve the history and heritage of Lochbroom.
-The Trust was offered the historic listed Thomas Telford church for just £1 from the Church of Scotland.
+The Trust was offered the historic listed Thomas Telford designed parliamentary Church for just £1 from the Church of Scotland.
 This iconic building was built in 1829 and was in use as a church until 1935, when the congregation moved to a new church in Mill Street.
 The last service in the building was a wedding.
 The Trust preserved and restored the building and it opened as Ullapool Museum in December 1995.

-The Museum has full Accredited Status with MuseumGalleriesScotland and operates as a charitable organisation (SC018225), relying on a committed and loyal group of volunteers.
-Our team volunteer in many areas of museum work, from documenting and conserving our collections, to exhibition design and collecting oral history.
-We also have a dedicated team who fundraise and volunteer at our front desk, others who investigate sources of project funding, run children’s activity workshops, prepare publications for sale, give talks, lead walks …
+The Museum has full accredited status with Museums and Galleries Scotland and operates as a charitable organisation (Sc108255), relying on a committed group of volunteers.
+Our volunteer team covers many different areas of work in the museum, from documenting and conserving our collection, to exhibition design and collecting oral history.

 You can help us to protect and preserve Lochbroom’s history and heritage in many ways. membership of Ullapool Museum is open to everyone at home and abroad. being a member gives you not only access to the quarterly newsletter, but special discounts in our shop bot in the museum and online and open access to our museum and our archives.
 You can also support us by making a donation.
 All money raised goes into caring for our collections and helping us tell the stories of Lochbroom and it’s people.